Back to blog

 At Progevita, HRV is not an oracle.
 We integrate it with blood work, inflammation, glucose, body composition, strength, VO₂max, sleep, habits, stress, medical history and goals.
 The question is not “how do we raise this number?”
 The question is “what is limiting your recovery, and what can we change in a measurable way?”

 In an optimisation plan, HRV can help adjust training, detect under-recovery, evaluate the impact of alcohol or sleep, and observe whether interventions in nutrition, activity and stress are moving you in the right direction.
 It becomes especially useful when combined with objective markers such as hsCRP, ApoB, HbA1c, body composition or cardiorespiratory fitness testing.
+In athletes, that picture is stronger when HRV is integrated with recovery biomarkers such as ferritin, CK, inflammation and load.

 If you want to understand what your nervous system is telling you and turn it into a plan, book an orientation call.
 We start by measuring well, interpreting without alarmism and designing changes you can sustain.